-Scotland has some of the most ambitious net-zero commitments in the world, but to deliver them will require a world beating planning framework.
-Planning is the number one barrier members tell us that our projects face.
+Scotland has some of the most ambitious net-zero commitments in the world, but to deliver them will require a world-beating planning framework.
+Planning is the number one barrier members tell us that their projects face.

 The NPF4 promised to transform planning to enable the achievement of net-zero but we are yet to see significant political progress on these reforms.
 In the meantime, industry continues to take on the task of trying to achieve the levels of deployment net-zero demands while planning continues to be a major obstacle.